Business, Management & Marketing

 Online Business, Management & Marketing Programs

-In 2017-2018, 3,384 schools offered a business, management and marketing program of some type.
+In the 2018-2019 academic year, 3,207 schools offered some type of business, management and marketing program.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|